-Students may be exempted from all or part of the Italian language requirement by virtue of competency demonstrated through proficiency placement examinations.
+All or part of the Italian language requirement may be waived via competency demonstrated through proficiency placement examinations.
 Such exemptions do not yield any credit unless the exemption is based on successful completion of college courses.

 ITL 101 Elementary Italian I (4 credits)